Best Dog Dewormers

 We’ve rounded up the most popular dog dewormers, often recommended by veterinarians and much-loved among pet parents.
 In addition to our list of best dog dewormers that will suit any dog’s needs, you’ll also find all information about internal parasites in dogs and how to successfully deal with them–just read on!

 Convenient to use and with a broad spectrum of effectiveness, this dog dewormer is available in options for dogs of all ages and sizes.
+To boot, it is safe for puppies over the age of 6 weeks, pregnant dogs, and heartworm infected dogs.
 It comes in the form of feed granules that can simply be mixed in your pet’s food and he will be none the wiser for it- so there’s no hassle or struggling to get them to swallow their medicine.
 The active ingredient in this dog dewormer is fenbendazole, and it can target tapeworms, roundworms, hookworms, and whipworms.
 Of course, not all species are covered–for instance, it will kill only the Taenia family of tapeworms so it might not be what your pet needs so be sure to double-check the compatibility.
+For the dewormer to be effective for 6 months, you have to administer it for 3 consecutive days.

 Is your dog infested with tapeworms and you have that confirmed by a vet?
 In that case, it’s best to offer highly targeted anthelmintic that successfully eliminates common tapeworms in canines- dipylidium caninum and taenia pisiformis, to be precise.
 The active ingredient in this formula is praziquantel and it can be given to pets with or without food.
 Naturally, since these are tablets, it’s easier to just crush them and mix in a delicacy your pet loves- to avoid having to shove a tablet down their throat when they’re refusing to cooperate.